MihranD/NBA_Tensorflow_PyTorch/README.md

 In this step, we prepared the dataset for model training by performing essential data pre-processing and feature engineering tasks.
 Specifically, we:

-* Analyzed Dataset Structure: Examined the dataset to understand its schema, data types, and overall structure.
+* Analyzed Dataset Structure
-* Checked for Missing Values and Duplicates: Identified and addressed any missing values and duplicate entries to ensure data integrity.
+* Checked for Missing Values and Duplicates
-* Explored Value Distribution: Assessed the distribution of values across features to understand underlying patterns.
+* Explored Value Distribution
-* Evaluated Class Balance: Checked if the dataset was balanced or imbalanced to determine if additional steps, such as resampling, might be needed.
+* Evaluated Class Balance
-* Identified Outliers: Detected outliers to evaluate their impact on the model’s performance and consider if any adjustments were necessary.
+* Identified Outliers

 These steps provided a strong foundation for building a robust model by ensuring data quality and addressing key feature engineering needs.